 Leave it on medium-high heat until the sauce caramelises again and coats all the chashu pieces.
 Like all Japanese dishes that end with “don”, this is served in a rice bowl and I love to serve it with beni shoga.

-Time to cook chashu.
+How to cook chashu

 Preparing the chashu is very simple.
 If you prepare a large piece – don’t think that because it’s so big it will last long, at home we finish it in the blink of an eye – the best thing to do is to roll it up as I did in the video.
 However, if you opt for a smaller piece, you can skip this step.